Advice > Software engineering

 We'd also recommend studying our system design interview guide and learning how to answer system design interview questions.
 These guides cover a step-by-step method for answering system design questions, and they provide several example questions with solutions.

-For behavioral interviews, we recommend learning our step-by-step method.
-For Amazon, it's particularly important that you are able to demonstrate some of Amazon's Leadership Principles as you answer behavioral questions.
+For behavioral interviews, we recommend learning our guide on how to answer Amazon behavioral interview questions.
+It's particularly important that you are able to demonstrate some of Amazon's Leadership Principles as you answer behavioral questions

 Finally, a great way to practice coding, system design, and behavioral questions, is to interview yourself out loud.
 This may sound strange, but it will significantly improve the way you communicate your answers during an interview.